Wii42/wingetGUI_v2/README.md

 samples, guidance on mobile development, and a full API reference.

 ## TO-DO:
-- add on hover to links
 - fix back button
 - store if app ist installed/upgradeable
-- move navigation to side
 - -handle emails properly